tiddly-gittly/Tiddlywiki-WikiText-Plugin-Template/README.md

 You will get a Github Pages demo site automatically after publish.
 If it is 404, you may need to manually enable Github Pages in your github repo:

-Settings - Pages (on left side) - Source - choose `gh-pages` branch
+Settings - Pages (on left side) - Build and deployment- Source - choose `"Github Actions"`

+Next time you trigger a publish, the site will be updated.
+You can see the site link in Settings - Pages